 Viking Therapeutics (VKTX) Received its Third Buy in a Row

-After William Blair and Stifel Nicolaus gave Viking Therapeutics (NASDAQ: VKTX) a Buy rating last month, the company received another Buy, this time from B.Riley FBR.
-Analyst Mayank Mamtani maintained a Buy rating on Viking Therapeutics today and set a price target of $12.00.
-The company’s shares closed last Friday at $5.70.
+After William Blair and Stifel Nicolaus gave Viking Therapeutics (NASDAQ: VKTX) a Buy rating last month, the company received another Buy, this time from Oppenheimer.
+Analyst Jay Olson assigned a Buy rating to Viking Therapeutics today and set a price target of $12.00.
+The company’s shares closed last Friday at $5.44.

-According to TipRanks.com, Mamtani is a 4-star analyst with an average return of 5.9% and a 41.2% success rate.
-Mamtani covers the Healthcare sector, focusing on stocks such as Spring Bank Pharmaceuticals, Arrowhead Pharmaceuticals, and Spectrum Pharmaceuticals.
+According to TipRanks.com, Olson is currently ranked with 0 stars on a 0-5 stars ranking scale, with an average return of -10.1% and a 35.0% success rate.
+Olson covers the Healthcare sector, focusing on stocks such as Madrigal Pharmaceuticals, ACADIA Pharmaceuticals, and Enanta Pharmaceuticals.

-Viking Therapeutics has an analyst consensus of Strong Buy, with a price target consensus of $13.83, which is a 147.0% upside from current levels.
+Viking Therapeutics has an analyst consensus of Strong Buy, with a price target consensus of $13.17, representing a 135.2% upside.
 In a report released yesterday, Stifel Nicolaus also reiterated a Buy rating on the stock with a $14.00 price target.

 See today’s analyst top recommended stocks >>